carbon-language/carbon-lang/docs/design/classes.md

 access them through C++ functions.

 We do not expect idiomatic Carbon-only code to use multiple inheritance.
-Extending this design to support interopating with C++ types using multiple inheritance is future work.
+Extending this design to support interoperating with C++ types using multiple inheritance is future work.

 ### Mixins